CERTCC/CERT-Guide-to-CVD/docs/tutorials/terminology.md

     the risk from vulnerabilities; c) providing users with sufficient information to evaluate risks from vulnerabilities to their systems;

-The stakeholders---in other words, the people who care about the existence of a vulnerability---vary on a case by case basis, but typically include those below:
+The stakeholders&mdash;in other words, the people who care about the existence of a vulnerability&mdash;vary on a case by case basis, but typically include those below:

 -   the reporter or finder of the vulnerability (often an independent